-Core Requirements Grade 9 in SY2021-22 or Later Grade 9 Prior to SY2021-22 Total Number of Credits 22 Total Number of Credits 21 English 4 credits, including: 1 credit each in English 9, 10, 11, and 12 4 credits, including: 1 credit each in English 9, 10, 11, and 12 Mathematics 4 credits and 4 years of participation including: 1 credit each in Algebra I and Geometry 2 credits beyond Geometry 3 credits and 4 years of participation including: 1 credit each in Algebra I and Geometry 1 credit beyond Geometry Science 3 credits in laboratory-based science that align to the Maryland Science Standards and the Life Science MCAP (Maryland Comprehensive Assessment Program).
+Core Requireme nts Grade 9 in SY2021-22 or Later Grade 9 Prior to SY2021-22 Total Number of Credits 22 Total Number of Credits 21 English 4 credits , including: 1 credit each in English 9, 10, 11, and 12 4 credits, including: 1 credit each in English 9, 10, 11, and 12 Mathematics 4 credits and 4 years of participation including: 1 credit each in Algebra I and Geometry 2 credits beyond Geometry 3 credits and 4 years of participation including: • 1 credit each in Algebra I and Geometry • 1 credit beyond Geometry Science 3 credits in laboratory-based science that align to the Maryland Science Standards and the Life Science MCAP (Maryland Comprehensive Assessment Program).
 Students may follow a variety of possible course pathways that allow them to acquire a breadth of scientific knowledge in one of each science disciplines of Earth Space Science, Life Science, and Physical Science.
 3 credits in laboratory-based science that align to the Maryland Science Standards and the Maryland Integrated Science Assessment (MISA).
 Students may follow a variety of possible course pathways that allow them to acquire a breadth of scientific knowledge in one of each science disciplines of Earth Space Science, Life Science, and Physical Science.
-Social Studies 3 credits, including: 1 credit in U.S. History 1 credit in Local, State & National Government 1 credit in World History 3 credits, including: 1 credit in U.S. History 1 credit in Local, State & National Government 1 credit in World History Other Requireme ents Fine Arts 1 credit.
+Social Studies 3 credits, including: 1 credit in U.S. History 1 credit in Local, State & National Government 1 credit in World History 3 credits, including: 1 credit in U.S. History 1 credit in Local, State & National Government 1 credit in World History Other Requireme ents Fine Arts 1 credit .
 See course list on page 4.
 1 credit.
 See course list on page 4.
-Physical Education 1/2 credit, in Lifetime Fitness.
-1/2 credit, in Lifetime Fitness.
-Health 1 credit, in Health Education 1/2 credit, in Health Education Computer Science, Engineering, or Technology Education 1 credit.
+Physical Education 1/2 credit , in Lifetime Fitness.
+1/2 credit , in Lifetime Fitness.
+Health 1 credit, in Health Education 1/2 credit, in Health Education Computer Science, Engineering, or Technology Education 1 credit .
 See course list on page 5.
-1 credit.
+1 credit .
 See course list on page 5.
-Program Choice 2 credits in the same World Language OR 2 credits in an approved Advanced Technology Program OR 3 or more credits in a Career Academy (State-approved Career and Technical Education Program) 2 credits in World Language OR 2 credits in an approved Advanced Technology Program OR 3 or more credits in a Career Academy (State-approved Career and Technical Education Program) Electives 1-3 credit(s) to include courses beyond requirements.
+Program Choice 2 credits in the same World Language OR 3 or more credits in a Career Academy (State-approved Career and Technical Education Program) 2 credits in World Language OR 3 or more credits in a Career Academy (State-approved Career and Technical Education Program) Electives 1-2.5 credit(s) to include courses beyond requirements.
 1-3 credit(s) to include courses beyond requirements.